retowuest/autoMrP/README.md

 EBMA tuning is quite exhaustive with the default settings and takes quite long.
 We reduce the search grid to speed up the proccess by setting the argument `ebma.tol` and `ebma.n.draws`.

+Finally, we set the argument `gb.L2.unit = FALSE` because, in our applications, the gradient boosting classifier tended to perform worse with many state context-level indicators (there are 48 states in our example data).

 ```R
 out <- autoMrP::auto_MrP(
   y = "YES",